 It takes about 5 minutes total to prep, and about 45 seconds to blend.
 It doesn’t get much easier than that!

 My homemade smoothies are also easy on the budget.
-The blender is a one time investment, and an affordable one at that.
-There are a lot of pricey models and brands available today, but I’ve found this basic Black and Decker model to be perfect for my needs.
+The blender is a one-time investment and an affordable one at that.
+There are a lot of pricey models and brands available today, but I’ve found my Ninja Prep to be perfect for my needs.

 At our local produce market, a container of strawberries costs $2-3, depending on the day.
 They tend to cost more at the supermarket.
 Bananas are always cheap- last night I paid $.59 per pound.